henesy/blog/content/go-legacy/index.md

 ### Go

-Go can be acquired from https://golang.org
+Go can be acquired from <https://golang.org>.

+The specification for Go: <https://golang.org/ref/spec>.

 To run a single file program: